julian-luminate/podcast/Cross-Platform_Podcast_Ranking_Methodology.md

 ## Normalization Strategy

-### 1. Three-Component Weighted Scoring System
+### 1. Four-Component Weighted Scoring System
-Rankings are calculated using a weighted sum of three key components that reflect different aspects of podcast success:
+Rankings are calculated using a weighted sum of four key components that reflect different aspects of podcast success:

 **Component Weights:**
 - **Total Consumption (50%)**: Sum of all engagement metrics across platforms
 - **Platform Reach (30%)**: Average performance within each platform where show appears
-- **Platform Count (20%)**: Number of platforms where show has presence
+- **Platform Count (10%)**: Number of platforms where show has presence
+- **Within-Genre Popularity (10%)**: Ranking within the show's specific genre category

 **Detailed Calculation:**
 ```